influxdata/docs-v2/content/v2.0/reference/cli/influxd/generate/simple.md

 {{% note %}}
 #### Important notes
 - `influxd generate simple` cannot run while the `influxd` server is running.
-  It modifies the index and Time-Structured Merge Tree (TSM) data.
+  The `generate` command modifies index and Time-Structured Merge Tree (TSM) data.
-- This tool is intended for development and testing purposes only and **should not** be run on a production server.
+- Use `influxd generate simple` for **development and testing purposes only**.
+  Do not run it on a production server.
 {{% /note %}}

 ## Usage